 Also, the software development market in Latin America stands out in innovation thanks to:

-- over 60 unicorns, including the ones with the highest valuation in 2025, like Colombian Rappi, Brazilian QuintoAndar, and Mexican Kavak.
+- 69 unicorns, including the ones with the highest valuation in 2025, like Colombian Rappi, Brazilian QuintoAndar, and Mexican Kavak.

 - Fintech as the top informational technology sector, attracting 61% of all VC investments in 2024.